p-morris/LightingKit/README.md

 **Important!** - Starting `LightingKit` using the `start()` function, will prompt the user for HomeKit permissions (if permission has not already been given).

-### LightingKitPermissionsDelegate
+### 4) Get a callback when LightingKit is ready

 Starting LightingKit isn't much use if you don't check to see what happened!

-Make your class conform to the `LightingKitPermissionsDelegate` protocol in order to receive a callback when `LightingKit` is ready:
+Have your class conform to the `LightingKitPermissionsDelegate` protocol in order to receive a callback when `LightingKit` is ready:

 ```
 extension ViewController: LightingKitPermissionsDelegate {